thulab/iot-benchmark/README.md

 Configure 'config.properties'
 Suppose you are using the same parameters as in Quick Start case.
 The new parameters you should add are INTERVAL and LOG_STOP_FLAG_PATH like:

 ```
 INTERVAL=0
 LOG_STOP_FLAG_PATH=/home/liurui
 ```

 INTERVAL=0 means the server information recording with the minimal interval 2 seconds.
 If you set INTERVAL=n then the interval will be n+2 seconds since the recording process require least 2 seconds.
 You may want to set the INTERVAL longer when conducting long testing.
 LOG_STOP_FLAG_PATH is the directory where to touch the file 'log_stop_flag' to stop the recording process.
 Therefore it has to be accessible by IoTDB-benchmark.
+It is also the data directory of IoTDB.

 Configure 'cli-benchmark.sh'